Donny-GUI/iprint/README.md

 # iprint
-Inline attributes for printing. or html style attributes
+Inline attributes for printing. or html style attributes for python3

-## Getting Started
+## Getting Started 📝

 ```bash